md-siam/Hackintosh_EliteBook_Folio_9470m/README.md

 So far everything is working smoothly, except the Bluetooth.
 There are no drivers for Intel Wifi card.
 So, I replaced my Intel card with Atheros Qualcomm AR5B22.
 This card is also available for different brand laptop.
 For HP laptop, buy the card with black label on it.
-A picture of my WiFi card is given on right.
+A picture of my WiFi card is given on your right.